Moderate Dimension Reduction for $k$-Center Clustering: Introduction

 To demonstrate that moderate dimension reduction is a general approach that may be applied more broadly, our \Cref{thm:dim_reduction_informal} includes non-trivial extensions to several important variants of $k$-center.
 From here on, we call the classic $k$-center mentioned above the ``vanilla'' variant, essentially to distinguish it from other variants that we now discuss.
-In the variant \emph{with outliers} (aka robust $k$-center), the input specifies also $z\ge 0$, and the goal is to find, in addition to the set of centers $C$, a set of at most $z$ outliers $Z\subset P$, that minimizes the objective $\max_{p\in P\setminus Z}\dist(p,C)$ \cite{DBLP:conf/soda/CharikarKMN01}.
-Another variant, called $k$-center \emph{with an assignment constraint}, asks to assign each input point to one of the $k$ clusters (not necessarily to the closest center), given a constraint on the entire assignment, and the goal is to minimize the maximum cluster radius.
-This formulation via a constrained assignment has been studied before for other clustering problems~\cite{DBLP:conf/waoa/SchmidtSS19, DBLP:conf/nips/HuangJV19, DBLP:conf/icalp/BandyapadhyayFS21, DBLP:conf/focs/BravermanCJKST022} but not for $k$-center.
-It is useful as a generalization that captures both the capacitated variant, where every cluster has a bounded capacity~\cite{Bar-IlanKP93,DBLP:journals/siamdm/KhullerS00}, and the fair variant, where input points have colors and the relative frequency of colors in every cluster must be similar to that of the entire input~\cite{DBLP:conf/nips/Chierichetti0LV17}.
-Perhaps surprisingly, the dimension reduction satisfies a strong ``for all'' guarantee with respect to the assignment constraints, i.e., with high probability the optimal value is preserved simultaneously for all possible constraints (whose number can be extremely large).
-This is in contrast to the weaker ``for each'' guarantee, where the high-probability bound applies separately to each constraint.
-The extensions to $k$-center variants come at the cost of a slightly increased target dimension, as listed in~\Cref{table:dim_red_k_center_variants}.
+In the variant \emph{with outliers} (aka robust $k$-center), the input specifies also $z\ge 0$, and the goal is to find, in addition to the set of centers $C$, a set of at most $z$ outliers $Z\subseteq P$, that minimizes the objective $\max_{p\in P\setminus Z}\dist(p,C)$ \cite{DBLP:conf/soda/CharikarKMN01}.